kierandwn/propagate/README.md

  - Sensor models to be included for estimation algorithm assessment.

 Initially will be used to demonstrate content from the Coursera Spacecraft Dynamics & Control course, specifically the final Capstone project (Mars mission simulation).
 Then generalised to quadcopter dynamics & control, with a Kalman estimator in the loop.

+Work has begun with the attitude description library, [here](https://github.com/kierandwn/attitude).